Towards the homotopy of the $K(2)$-local Moore spectrum at $p=2$

-The computations will be done using the fact that, at chromatic level $n=2$, one can replace Morava $K$-theory $K(2)$ by a spectrum $K_{\cC}$ whose formal group law is the formal group law of a super singular elliptic curve $\cC$.
+The computations will be done using the fact that, at chromatic level $n=2$, one can replace Morava $K$-theory $K(2)$ by a spectrum $K_{\cC}$ whose formal group law is the formal group law of a supersingular elliptic curve $\cC$.
 This allows us to use the geometry of elliptic curves to get a better understanding of the action of the Morava stabilizer group $\Sn_2$ on $(E_2)_*$.
-Before stating the results, I will explain this point of view.
+Before stating the results, we explain this point of view.